-- Security and confidentiality - Ethical and lawful behavior - Courtesy and respect - Disciplinary action - Internet access requires permission from parents or guardians. - Only MIS employees may install software. - Report concerns or misuse to the teacher. - ♦ Keep personal information private.
-DO NOT give out any home addresses, personal telephone numbers or other personal information. - ♦ Keep your password secret.
+- Security and confidentiality - Ethical and lawful behavior - Courtesy and respect - Disciplinary action - Internet access requires permission from parents or guardians. - Only MIS employees may install software. - Report concerns or misuse to a teacher, school administrator, or other staff member. - Keep personal information private.
+DO NOT share home address, personal telephone number, or other personal information. - Keep your password secret.
 DO NOT give your password to anyone. - Use only your own password.
 DO NOT use another person's password. - Respect privacy.
-DO NOT access anyone else's private information or files. - ♦ Any information that you put on the computer network is public information.
-Washington Elementary School District has access to your information. - Use the network for educational purposes ONLY.
-Access only materials and Web sites that are appropriate for the school environment. - Follow ALL school rules of behavior while using the computer network. - ♦ Discussion or chat groups are acceptable only under a teacher's supervision. - Give proper credit for the work of others.
+DO NOT access another person's account, private information or files.

+- Any information that you put on the computer network and/or through the use of an internet-based account is public information.
+Washington Elementary School District has access to your information and monitors actively. - Use the network, internet, and devices for educational purposes ONLY.
+Access only materials and websites that are appropriate for the school environment. - Follow ALL school rules of behavior while using the computer network. - Discussion or chat groups are acceptable only under a teacher's supervision. - Give proper credit for the work of others.
 DO NOT copy, as a whole or in part, another's work, statements or writing and submit it to a teacher or the school, as your own. - Respect all hardware and software.
-DO NOT attempt to harm, change or destroy any software or hardware. - ♦ DO NOT copy or distribute copyrighted software. - ♦ Show courtesy and respect in electronic communications.
-Misunderstandings can develop quickly without tone of voice and facial expressions.

-◆ Use appropriate language.
-Cussing, swear words and gang-related remarks are not permitted on the network or elsewhere at school.
+DO NOT attempt to harm, change, or destroy any software or hardware. - DO NOT copy or distribute copyrighted software. - Show courtesy and respect in electronic communications.
+Misunderstandings can develop quickly without tone of voice and facial expressions. - Use appropriate language.
+Cussing, swear words, and gang-related remarks are not permitted on the network or elsewhere at school.